OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **repository**
-        A store of revisions.
+        Bazaar term for a store of revisions.
 See :term:`revision`.

       **ResourceAllocator**